 The Tiresias GPUkiller mounted over the ROM on the 820-2914.

 The Tiresias GPUkiller for the 820-2914.

 The position of R8911 which you should remove on the 820-2914.

 Feel free to try the Mac after doing step 1 and 2 and BEFORE doing step 3.
 The Mac should go 'boing', give an image, and boot.

 When you run High Sierra (or later...) then this step is NOT optional.
 Without it you can not control the brightness, and worse, the brightness will disappear altogether after system sleep.
 When you run any OS before High Sierra then mounting the two wires is optional but there is no problem if you do implement them.

-If you want the Tiresias to handle the LCD backlight then you have to solder two wires from the Tiresias to the motherboard.
+If you want the Tiresias to handle the LCD backlight then you have to solder two wires from the Tiresias to the motherboard and remove one resistor.